4 Wide vs long format

 library(janitor)

 Now, we will import the data.
-In the first example we will again use the Forest understory data from our folder: Link to Github folder However, this time we will upload the species data saved in a long format and we will prepare a matrix in a wide format, so that it can be used in specific ecological analyses e.g. in vegan.
+In the first example, we will again use the Forest understory data from our folder: Link to Github folder.
+However, this time we will upload the species data saved in a long format, and we will prepare a species matrix in a wide format, so that it can be used in specific ecological analyses, e.g. in vegan.

 spe <- read_excel("data/forest_understory/Axmanova-Forest-spe.xlsx")